Meet the Director, Teachers and Staff of the Ansin Religious School

 Shari Churwin, Education Director

-Shari has been working at Ohabei Shalom for more than seventeen years in many different educational positions including Education Administrator, Youth Educator, and Family Educator.
-She now serves as our Education Director helping to direct our vision of Jewish Education as we enter the 21st century.
-She recently completed a Masters Degree in Jewish Education and also holds a Certificate in Jewish Family Education from Hebrew College.
+Shari has been working at Ohabei Shalom for more than twenty-two years in many different educational positions including Education Administrator, Youth Educator, and Family Educator.
+She now serves as our Education Director helping to direct our vision of Jewish Education.
+She completed a Masters Degree in Jewish Education and also holds a Certificate in Jewish Family Education from Hebrew College.
 Shari is a member of the National Association of Temple Educators (NATE) the National Association Education of Young People (NAEYC) and the Early Childhood Educators of Reform Judaism (ECE-RJ).
 Shari is a graduate of Indiana University with a Bachelors Degree in Jewish Studies and Sociology.
 In 1994 she studied at the Hebrew University in Jerusalem, taking courses in Jewish Education, modern Jewish culture and Jewish history.
-While in Israel Shari was a Lainer intern (sponsored by the Jewish Education Service of North America – JESNA) at the National Federation of Temple Youth (NFTY) office in Jerusalem and led a six week tour of Israel for 40 Midwestern High School Students.
+While in Israel, Shari was a Lainer intern (sponsored by the Jewish Education Service of North America – JESNA) at the National Federation of Temple Youth (NFTY) office in Jerusalem and led a six week tour of Israel for 40 Midwestern High School Students.
 Shari has worked at various synagogues in the Boston area as a formal and informal educator for both school-aged children and adults.
 She has worked in a variety of camp settings and has served as a part of the administration of several camps including Camp Breakaway, a camp for underprivileged Jewish children and currently is the Program Director of Camp Micah, New England’s newest Jewish summer camp.
 Shari and her husband, Mike, have three beautiful daughters, Hannah, Ashley and Julia.

 Amy Deutsch has over fifteen years of experience in Jewish education.
 Her passion is helping learners of all ages find their own path to Jewish life.
 Highlights of her career include working with college students at Tufts University Hillel, engaging teenagers across the country at the Union for Reform Judaism, teaching religious school students and creating family education programs at Central Synagogue in Manhattan, writing and editing for the Jewish parenting website Kveller.com, and consulting on various projects for The Covenant Foundation, Areyvut, and Park Slope Jewish Center.
 Amy’s undergraduate degree is from Brandeis University and she completed a master’s degree in Jewish education at the Davidson School of the Jewish Theological Seminary for which she received the prestigious Wexner Fellowship.
 She lives with her husband and two young children in Brookline.